 Conversion reports the number of visitors undergoing purchase the way they were offered a product.

 Today the range of e-commerce activities is very broad.
-Keeping in mind numerous functions and needs, conversion only results when the visitors perform the action that they were called to.
+Keeping in mind numerous functions and needs, the conversion only results when the visitors perform the action that they were called to.
 And that does not mean only purchasing something.
 Conversion can also occur in cases of subscriptions, downloads, shift to other pages, additional information, answering questions in a survey, commencing free trials, surfing a library, classic interaction/gesture and much more.
 Thus, conversion corresponds to different actions in particular businesses.
 It is a metric that shows the engagement ratio bought out by stimulating the users.

 In simple words, sales funnel is a method that is user-oriented and is dependent on the measured involvement of a user that actively gets converted into the final purchase.
-This technique takes a customer through several stages of engagement giving him/her requisite information about the product and advantages, which influence a transaction & retention.
+This technique takes a customer through several stages of engagement giving him/her requisite information about the product and advantages, which influence transaction & retention.

 This stage creates awareness where the customer gets acquainted with the product, its brand, and function.
 Here the user gets to know the market presence of this product or service.